-Now that a lot of us are staying home, protecting ourselves from the COVID-19 pandemic, there are certain companies that are thriving because of the stay at home situation.
-These include streaming and entertainment services, as well as softwares that facilitate virtual communication.
+Now that a lot of us are staying home, protecting ourselves from the COVID-19 pandemic, certain companies are thriving because of the stay at home situation.
+These include streaming and entertainment services, as well as software that facilitates virtual communication.
 Today, we will be looking at some of the advertising styles these top companies have been using.

 First, let’s take a look at the beloved music streaming service, Spotify.
-Spotify’s main feature is that it runs on a freemium model, users have the option of listening to free music.
+Spotify’s main feature is that it runs on a “freemium” model, so users have the option of listening to free music.
 However, they can decide to pay a monthly subscription to avoid ads and download music to listen to it offline.
-Even though they make money off of advertising, most of their revenue comes from subscription.
-Naturally, they use their ads to focus on their premium feature in an attempt to convert users.
+Even though they make money off of advertising, most of their revenue comes from subscriptions.
+They use their ads to focus on their premium feature in an attempt to convert users.

-Their ads for the month of June 2020 have focused on “Try Premium, free for 3 months” an offer that will expire on June 30th.
-Knowing that a large portion of their users will be listening to music at home, offering the free service for a longer period of time will likely convert some users when the period is over.
+Their ads for June 2020 have focused on “Try Premium, free for 3 months” an offer that will expire on June 30th.
+Knowing that a large portion of users will be listening to music at home, offering free service for a longer period will likely convert some users when the period is over.

 What’s interesting about their advertising is that they’re not using their typical dark, modern tones of dark green and black.
-These ads make use of colorful pastel shades, perhaps trying to give off summer vibes even if people are locked up in their rooms.
-Additionally, the ads include mundane objects that have seemingly nothing to do with music, such as a dumbbell, a clock, and a dining table, but they become animated and emit musical notes.
-This seems to be an attempt to tell users that any time is the best time to listen to music, now that they’re at home, any boring task can be improved with some ad-free streaming.
+These ads make use of colorful pastel shades.
+Perhaps trying to give off summer vibes even if people are locked up in their rooms.
+Additionally, the ads include mundane objects that have nothing to do with music, such as a dumbbell, a clock, and a dining table.
+But they become animated and emit musical notes.
+This seems to be an attempt to tell users that any time is the best time to listen to music.
+Now that they’re at home, any boring task can be improved with some ad-free streaming.

-Next, we will take a look at Facebook, the company that’s undeniably dominating the social media space.
-Naturally, people staying at home means that more users will be constantly looking through social media.
-But now it’s not only teenagers and millennials who are glued to their phones, everyone wants to use their device to connect with people they can only see virtually.
+Next, we will take a look at Facebook, the company that’s dominating the social media space.
+People staying at home means that more users will be scrolling through social media.
+But now it’s not only teenagers and millennials who are glued to their phones.
+Everyone wants to use their device to connect with people they can only see virtually.

-The ads have maintained a sleek look, truly directing attention to the written content and the product, instead of focusing on other tactics such as emotionality.
+The ads have maintained a sleek look, directing attention to the written content and the product.
+Instead of focusing on other tactics such as emotionality.

 Finally, we will look at Zoom, the communications platform that is thriving off of people’s work from home situations.
 Zoom’s ad design also manages to stay minimal, making use of light or neutral colors.
 The ads seem modern and professional, which is probably the image the company is looking for.
-Instead of advertising it as a friendly way to catch up with friends, using colorful images and fun pictures, they stick to the image of being a professional platform.
+Instead of advertising it as a friendly way to catch up with friends they stick to the image of being a professional platform.

-A notable feature of the ads is that most of them don’t focus on the direct benefits that Zoom can deliver, such as “unify your phone calls, video, and messaging with Zoom” that is written across one of the ads.
-Most of the other advertising focuses on presenting an experience, Zoom is no longer a place where you can just chat with people, it is the new classroom for “modern students” and the new doctor’s office for patient care.
+A notable feature of the ads is that most of them don’t focus on the benefits that Zoom can deliver.
+Such as “unify your phone calls, video, and messaging with Zoom” that is written across one of the ads.
+Most of the other advertising focuses on presenting an experience.
+Zoom is no longer a place where you go to chat with friends and family.
+It is the new classroom for “modern students” and the new doctor’s office for patient care.

 These are only a couple of companies that we looked into, but it’s always worth it to take a look into what other advertisers are doing.
-Now, we’re not saying to go in and model your campaign exactly after a similar product—please don’t do that—but it’s always great to take a look at the different ad styles that companies are using and figure out the trends that are developing.
+We’re not saying to go in and model your campaign exactly after a similar product—please don’t do that.
+But it’s always great to take a look at the different ad styles that companies are using and figure out the trends that are developing.
 Remember that online advertising is always changing, especially in times like these, so make sure to always test, test, test!